ssubrahmaniyan/anv_pub/README__CAN_receiver.md

 ---

 ### Motor control
-In the `loop()` function, which get called continuously as long as the program is running, the code snippet is used to control the motors with the data received through the CAN network.
+In the `loop()` function, which get called continuously as long as the program is running, the code snippet is used to control the motor drivers with the data received through the CAN network.

 ```cpp
 if(movemotorsok == 1)